indygemma/cbsbot/README.md

 # cbsbot

 A Clojure library designed to implement a component-based object system.
-Heavily inspired by
+Heavily inspired by this article: [The IDE as a value](http://www.chris-granger.com/2013/01/24/the-ide-as-data/)

 ## License